While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 Ranch (now Red Rock State Park) taken in the 1950's.
 The boys are Richard and his brother.

-Late in life, in the 1970's, Dorothea Tanning came back to Sedona for a wedding and stopped to
+Late in life (about 1970) Dorothea Tanning came back to Sedona for a wedding and stopped to

 see Helen at the Frye Ranch.
-Shown above are left to right, Dorothea Tanning, Helen Frye,
+Shown above (left to right) are Dorothea Tanning, Helen Frye,

 Lynne Gray, Rosie Armijo, and Elisa Armijo.
 To the right is a black and white photo of an